ZenithPopat/TaskManager/README.md

 ## Features To Be Added

-- **Task Sorting**: Sort tasks by priority, due date, and completion status.
-- **Undo Deletion**: Implement an undo feature for task deletions.
-- **Categories/Labels**: Add categories or labels to better organize tasks.
+- **Categories/Labels**: Add categories or labels to organize tasks better.
 - **User Authentication**: Implement user sign-in and task synchronization across sessions.
 - **Backend Integration**: Move from `localStorage` to a backend database (e.g., Firebase, Supabase, or PlanetScale).